StarRocks/starrocks/docs/en/administration/Configuration.md

 #### routine_load_unstable_threshold_second
 - **Unit**: s
 - **Default**: 3600
-- **Description**: Routine Load job is set in the UNSTABLE state if any task lag within the Routine Load job lags.
+- **Description**: Routine Load job is set in the UNSTABLE state if any task within the Routine Load job lags.
 To be specific, the difference between the timestamp of the message being consumed and the current time exceeds this threshold and unconsumed messages exist in the data source.

 ##### max_tolerable_backend_down_num